ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## How Svelte Reactivity Works

-I believe that understanding how something work gives you greater enjoyment by being more competent at what you do.
+I believe that understanding how something works gives you greater enjoyment in life by being more competent at what you do.

-I mentioned how Svelte uses signals for reactivity, but they're not unique to Svelte!
-Many frameworks like Angular, Solid, Vue, and Qwik use signals.
+I mentioned how Svelte uses signals for reactivity, but so do many other frameworks like Angular, Solid, Vue, and Qwik.
 There's even a [proposal to add signals to JavaScript](https://github.com/tc39/proposal-signals) itself.

 So far we learned that assignments cause updates in Svelte.
 There's nothing special about `=` though!
 It just creates a function call to update the value: